 “Clearly this has been a very transformative class [of drugs] and this is why Rick brought everyone up here.
 We really appreciate you … being fully transparent with your answers,” said Theoret.

 “I had a great time, I hope you guys did too,” declared Pazdur.
+An audio recording of the session is now available.

 You may also like: